gummikana/NoMoreMeat/rules.md

 Shuffle both decks and deal four (???) food cards to each player.
 Flip up one lifestyle choice card and put next to that deck.

-Place the three pots in the middle of the table
+Place the three pans in the middle of the table
-The pots are
+The pans are
 - Random, shuffle and deal face down
 - Deal the pile backwards among the players
 - Select what card you want out of the pile